 During the second year, the resident rotates at the Veterans Affairs Hospital, consisting of two 2-week rotations.

 The resident also spends 3 months at Boston’s Children’s Hospital, which provides a superb core foundation in pediatric radiology to complement the pediatric radiology experience at DHMC.
 Dartmouth-Hitchcock has a two-bedroom furnished apartment in the Galleria, which is immediately adjacent to BCH for our residents.
+Dartmouth-Hitchcock has a two-bedroom furnished apartment for our residents in the Galleria, which is immediately adjacent to BCH.

 The remainder of the year consists of four-week rotations in the subspecialty divisions of radiology at DHMC, with the resident gradually assuming responsibility for specific imaging services as their skills and experience increase.
 Night Float also begins in the second year, with two 2-week rotations.